tera-toolbox/tera-toolbox/README.md

 * Run `TeraProxy.bat` *as Administrator*, then start the game

 ### Popular and fully compatible modules
 Almost all tera-proxy modules are compatible with my proxy.
-For an always up-to-date list, check out [my slack server](https://tinyurl.com/caalitera)!
+For an always up-to-date list, check out [my Discord server](https://discord.gg/dUNDDtw)!
 * [Skill Prediction (SaltyMonkey's fork, included with the proxy by default)](https://github.com/SaltyMonkey/skill-prediction)
 * [FPS Utils (included with the proxy by default)](https://github.com/codeagon/fps-utils)
 * [Arborean Apparel](https://github.com/codeagon/arborean-apparel)